YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The page about who actually performs your hair transplant goes deeper into this.
 It is an important page to read before trusting a promise.

-A surgeon-led clinic should not make surgeon involvement feel like an upgrade.
-It should be the foundation of the procedure.
+A surgeon led clinic must not make surgeon involvement feel like an upgrade.
+It needs to be the foundation of the procedure.

 The most revealing part of the consultation is often what the clinic refuses to do.
 A clinic that never says no may feel comforting in the moment, but a surgeon who can say no may be protecting you from a permanent donor problem.

-In a careful consultation, difficult questions should not make the clinic defensive.
+In a careful consultation, difficult questions must not make the clinic defensive.
 Clear questions are part of safe medical decision making.

 If you feel pressured to trust the guarantee instead of understanding the plan, slow down.
-A responsible promise should make the plan clearer.
-It should not replace the plan.
+A responsible promise needs to make the plan clearer.
+It must not replace the plan.

-If a clinic offers a guarantee, the terms should be clear before payment, not on the surgery day.
+If a clinic offers a guarantee, the terms need to be clear before payment, not on the surgery day.
 A promise that appears only after you have already traveled or paid a deposit is not real protection.

-The document should explain what is being measured, when it will be judged, how the result will be reviewed, and who makes the final decision.
-It should also explain whether the promise covers poor growth only, or whether it includes wrong angle, unnatural hairline design, donor damage, scarring, or a result that cannot be repaired safely.
+The document needs to explain what is being measured, when it will be judged, how the result will be reviewed, and who makes the final decision.
+It also needs to explain whether the promise covers poor growth only, or whether it includes wrong angle, unnatural hairline design, donor damage, scarring, or a result that cannot be repaired safely.

-Any guarantee should also explain the patient-side responsibility, including hair transplant aftercare, follow-up communication, smoking, medication changes, and when photos or in-person review are needed.
-A real policy should tell you what support is promised and what can void the support.
+Any guarantee also needs to explain the patient side responsibility, including hair transplant aftercare, follow up communication, smoking, medication changes, and when photos or in person review are needed.
+A real policy needs to tell you what support is promised and what can void the support.

 If the guarantee cannot be explained clearly before committing, do not use it as a safety signal.